-It is my goal that everyone in this class feels safe and able to focus on their learning, and I understand that all of us are having unique experiences as we emerge from some of the most stringent public health protocols of the past year and a half or so.
+It is my goal that everyone in this class feels safe and able to focus on their learning, and I understand that all of us are having unique experiences as we emerge from some of the most stringent public health protocols of the past two years.
 Given that some people in this classroom are likely immunocompromised and/or in contact with someone who is, I will be wearing a mask while teaching.
 If you forgot your mask but would like to wear one, I will always have disposable masks available at the front of the room.
 Please feel free to grab one at any point, no questions asked.

 I know I’m still adjusting to being in close physical proximity to people and being around people who are not masking.
 Given how common reentry anxiety is, I imagine other people in this class might be feeling that way too.
 In order to help make this classroom feel as safe as possible to everyone, I’ll be wearing a mask during class periods and during in-person, indoor office hours.
 I respect that some members of this community may prefer to not wear a mask.
 As much as possible, I’d ask that you consider the comfort of your peers.
 If you’re going to be working in a small group with someone who is wearing a mask, you might consider wearing a mask yourself.
 I’ll have disposable masks available for your use if you don’t have one with you.